wp-plugins/redi-restaurant-reservation/readme.txt

 * Added widget to collect new feature requests
 * Disable blocked dates in calendar
 * Added list of reservations
+* (+) Fixed check of available time when minimum number of guests is more that one

 = 14.0904 =
 * Extended view for basic package settings